JayFiDev/MarkdownTouchbar/README.md

 ## Release Notes

+### 1.0.3
+Disable Touchbar when no active Markdown-file.

 ### 1.0.2
-Small fixes after first publish.
+Small fixes after first publish.m

 ### 1.0.0
 Initial Release, allowing to format markdown documents from the touchbar of the MacBook Pro.